LemesoftNostalgic/sprint-o-matic/README.md

 and symbols that you can't run through.
 There is even some variation from map to map, which makes it difficult for a computer program to determine the meaning of the markings.
+* Integration to a geographical database.
+Exercise "everywhere".

+## Misc topics

-## About the player characters
+### About the player characters

 The pixelated runners of the game may look tiny, but if you think about the scale of the maps, one meter per pixel in the "infinite Oulu" map, for example, you get the picture.
-The runners are actually 7 meter tall monsters.
+The runners are actually 5-7 meter tall monsters.
 But there is a story.

-The runners are living in distant future, an era where people spend their time in virtual environments.
+The runners are living in a distant future, an era where people spend their time in virtual environments.
 In this dystopian world, things have gone south, and the government has started to ration the amount of pixels allowed for the regular citizen.